Uncle and Nephew

 "Go to sleep," said the young man, "I will do that tomorrow."

 The young man tied one of his long hairs to the door, and, unknown to his mother-in-law, kept pulling it to make the door tremble.

-When the young man came to the house, he called out, "Here, Mother-in-law,
+When the young man came to the house, he called out, "Here, Mother-in-law, are your two otters!"

 "Where?" asked she, "Where?"